Outer Image Delivery Homepage Redesign

 Roles

-• Lead UX/UI Designer
+• Lead UX/UI Design Engineer

-• Lead Front-End Developer
+• Lead Front-End Engineer

 • Product Strategist